 Equestrian users may enjoy multiuse trails at Grelle Recreation Area, McKinney Roughs Nature Park, Muleshoe Bend Recreation Area, Pedernales River Nature Park and Shaffer Bend Recreation Area.

 Can I carry a firearm onto LCRA park property?
 Is it open carry or does it have to be concealed?

-Handguns may be carried openly or concealed by anyone with a valid license to carry.
-Possession of any other firearm is not permitted at LCRA parks.
+Handguns may be carried in accordance with Texas law.
+Possession of any other firearm is not permitted in LCRA parks.

 Where can I view a complete list of park rules?